Hipomenes/hipomenes.github.io/_posts/2018-12-12-david-s-integrated-research-environment.md

 ![Epub output.]({{"/assets/david-ire6.jpg" | absolute_url}})

-Beautiful LaTeX typography, automatic cross references and figure numeration, and dynamic bibliographies are all nice and incredibly convenient.
+Beautiful LaTeX typography, automatic cross references, TOCs, and figure numeration; and dynamic bibliographies and lists of figures, are all nice and incredibly convenient.

-But this is nothing compared to the IRE's wiki functionality, to be shown in a upcoming post.
+But this is nothing compared to the IRE's wiki/Zettelkasten functionality, to be shown in a upcoming post.
+Forget about Evernote or Devonthink: this is like growing a second brain.